Melanoma and other skin cancers

 Cutting out the tumor and then assessing the tumor borders (margins).

-Curettage and Electrodesiccation.
 This procedure involves scraping away the cancerous tissue, followed by electric cauterization to stop the bleeding.
+This is used for smaller, low risk cancers as there is no assessment of the tumor borders.

-Mohs Micrographic Surgery.
 Mohs surgery is a procedure used for skin cancers at high risk for returning or becoming invasive.
+It is a skin sparing technique usually used on the face to minimize scarring and disfigurement.
 The technique removes very thin layers of skin, one at a time.
 Each layer is examined immediately under a microscope.
 When the layers are shown to be cancer-free, the surgery is complete.

 Good candidates for Mohs surgery include:

 Mohs surgery saves more healthy tissue than other procedures and is highly effective.
 It results in a 99% cure rate for primary tumors and a 95% cure rate for cancers that return.
 It can be safely performed in the doctor's office.
 Complications are uncommon but can include bleeding and infection.

-Cryosurgery removes skin cancer cells or actinic keratoses by freezing the affected tissue with liquid nitrogen.
+Cryosurgery removes skin cancer cells or actinic keratoses by freezing and destroying the affected tissue with liquid nitrogen.
 Studies have shown that cryosurgery can be used to remove even wide areas of actinic keratoses, and that it may be more successful over the long term than treatment with 5-fluorouracil, the standard drug.
 Cryosurgery also appears to reduce the risk for squamous cell cancer in these patients.

 Cryotherapy achieves good cosmetic results for many patients.
 However, it may cause blistering and ulceration, leading to pain and infection, as well as harmless, but undesirable, skin color changes.

 The disadvantage of cryosurgery is that no tissue is taken to examine under a microscope to show that the cancer was completely removed.

 In unusual cases where the skin cancer may be in an inoperable position (such as the eyelid or tip of the nose), or if cancer has come back multiple times, radiation therapy may be indicated.
-Radiation therapy is more often used in the elderly.
+Radiation therapy is more often used in older people.
+Superficial radiation therapy is a good option.